1975 Tan Son Nhut Lockheed C-5 crash: Description

 Survivors struggled to extricate themselves from the wreckage.
 The crash site was in a muddy rice paddy near the Saigon River, one mile (1.6 km) from the nearest road.
 Most of the survivors were in the upper deck, while most of the people in the lower deck were killed.
 Fire engines could not reach the site, and helicopters had to set down some distance from the wreckage.
-About 100 South Vietnamese soldiers deployed around the site, which was near the site of an engagement with the Viet Cong the previous night.
+About 100 South Vietnamese soldiers deployed around the site, near where an engagement with the Viet Cong had taken place the previous night.
 Out of 314 people on board, the death toll included 78 children, 35 Defense Attaché Office employees and 11 U.S. Air Force personnel; there were 176 survivors.
 All of the surviving orphans were eventually flown to the United States.
 The dead orphans were cremated and were interred at the cemetery of the St. Nikolaus Catholic Church in Pattaya, Thailand.
 The accident would also "stand as the single largest loss of life" in the Defense Intelligence Agency's history until the September 11 attacks because among the crash fatalities were five DIA employees.